sts10/radiation/README.md

 #### v 0.0.3
 I greatly simplified model structure.
 Where there was post_compiler and site_generator, etc. there are now only two models: `post` and `blog`. `blog`, a new model, has a simple method called `publish!` that re-writes the `blog.html` file from the posts directory, using the `blog.html.erb` template.

-### Bugs!

-- Post Creation Time bug has been fixed as of v 0.0.4.
-See Changelog for more information.

 ### Hopefully Coming Soon